Esri/terraformer/docs/GeoStore.md

 });
 ```

-You can pass a Node sytle callback or use the returned deferred to handle the results. **You must use the callback to handle results even for syncronous stores**.
+You can pass a Node style callback or use the returned deferred to handle the results. **You must use the callback/deferred to handle results even for syncronous stores**.

 *Currently only `contains(point)` is supported in the future you will be able to pass any GeoJSON geometry.*

-*`contains` will be epricated in a future version and replaced by `intersects` for shapes where any part touches and `within` for shapes that are completely contained within other shapes.*
+*`contains` will be depricated in a future version and replaced by `intersects` for shapes where any part touches and `within` for shapes that are completely contained within other shapes.*

 #### By ID

-If you know a records `id` you can also retrive that record from the store.
+If you know a features `id` you can also retrive that feature from the store.

 ``` js
 store.get(id, function(err, resp){